SergejBre/SynchroTime/README.md

  $ cd SynchroTime
  SynchroTime$ ./synchroTimeApp
 ```
+### under the Windows
 ![Platform Win32](https://img.shields.io/badge/platform-Win32-green.svg)
-* You need to unpack the downloaded archive `SynchroTime_Win32.7z` somewhere (eg., to the Desktop).
-Next, you need to create a shortcut to the executable file `synchroTimeApp.exe` in Explover. then in the folder that opens, right-click on the application shortcut and select “Properties”.
-Click the Compatibility tab.
-Here you can use the Use the compatibility troubleshooter button or do it yourself.
+* You need to unpack the downloaded archive `SynchroTime_Win32.7z somewhere (eg., to the Desktop).
+Next, you need to create a shortcut for the synchroTimeApp.exe executable file in Explover.
+Then, in the folder that opens, right-click the application's shortcut and select **Properties**.
+Click the **Compatibility** tab.
+Here you can use the Use the Compatibility Troubleshooter button or do it yourself (choose Windows 7 compatibility).

 [:arrow_up:Top](#Contents)
 ____